 Program Costs/Savings - CalSTRS exposure in global equity and fixed income investments that derive revenue from Russia and Belarus is approximately \$96 billion.
 Of that amount, approximately \$90 billion is in global equity investments, representing about 66% of the Global Equity Portfolio, and approximately \$6 billion is in fixed income investments, representing about 18% of the Fixed Income Portfolio.
 The divestment required by this bill, combined with existing CalSTRS divestments, would create a tracking error, or deviation from the benchmark.
 Potential costs resulting from tracking error place the CalSTRS Funding Plan at risk.
-Any resulting costs would increase the unfunded liability and also may result in an increase in the state's contribution to the Defined Benefit Program.
+Any resulting costs

-Bill Number: 1328 Author: McGuire
+Bill Number: SB 1328

+Author: McGuire